 exposure threshold(s).

-Other credit provisions may be included at the request of CRM depending on the specific counterparty credit risk.
-CRM has the right and authority to provide or withhold final approval on all credit provisions that will be included in definitive documents.
-Therefore, Legal and CRM personnel are expected to effectively communicate during the negotiation process.
-Once approved by CRM, credit provisions are maintained in CAS and the respective counterparty credit file.
+Other credit provisions may be included at the request of CRM and PEC.
+CRM and PEC have the authority to provide or withhold final approval on all credit provisions that will be included in definitive documents.
+Therefore, Legal, CRM and PEC are expected to effectively communicate during the negotiation process.

 III.
-Management Reporting
+Credit exposure Monitoring and Reporting

-At the request of the Company, Credit Risk Management will prepare management reports to quantify and report significant credit risks created from Midwest Energy Hub’s trading activities.
-These reports are to be circulated to the representatives of PEC and EnronCorp.(List of Reports)by .
+Approved counterparty ratings as well as credit and tenor limits will be captured and maintained by CRM.
+CRM will also prepare credit reports to highlight exposure created from MEH’s trading activities.
+These reports should be provided to PEC on a weekly basis and should include mark-to-market as well as accounts receivable exposure.

-Appendix i: Descriptions of Enron ratings
+Appendix i: Descriptions of MEH ratings